Lisa Mort

 How Compass Is Different

-There are many breathwork practitioners and programs available that are great.
-Here is what makes Lisa's approach genuinely different, not as a sales pitch, but as an honest explanation of what you are choosing when you work with Lisa:
+There are many breathwork practitioners and programs available.
+Here is what makes the Compass approach genuinely different, not as a sales pitch, but as an honest explanation of what you are choosing when you work with Lisa.

 Lived experience, not just credentials

-Lisa spent 30 years suffering from depression silently behind a successful exterior — trying therapy, medication, hypnosis, self-help programs, and workshops without lasting relief.
+Lisa spent 30 years suffering silently behind a successful exterior, trying therapy, medication, hypnosis, self-help programs, and workshops without lasting relief.
 Breathwork was the first thing that actually worked.
 She does not teach from a textbook.
 She teaches from 30 years of being the person sitting across from her.
 Every pattern, excuse, and self-protection strategy her clients bring, she has lived herself.
 That is not a credential you can earn in a training program.

 Breathwork integrated with subconscious coaching